Yellowen/Owrang/docs/user/selling/docs.user.selling.lead.md

-ERPNext gives you a lot of options you may want to store about your Leads.
+Owrang gives you a lot of options you may want to store about your Leads.
 For example what is the source, how likely are they to give you business etc. If you have a healthy number of leads, this information will help you prioritize who you want to work with.

-> **Tip:** ERPNext makes it easy to follow-up on leads by updating the “Next Contact” details.
+> **Tip:** Owrang makes it easy to follow-up on leads by updating the “Next Contact” details.
 This will add a new event in the Calendar for the User who has to contact the lead next.

 ### Difference between Lead, Contact and Customer